Pie-lette: Plot

-Chuck is happy to make a fresh start on her life, and she approaches Ned and Emerson with a plan to solve her own murder and collect the reward.
-They go to Boutique Travel Travel Boutique, where manager Deedee Duffield offered Chuck a free cruise in exchange for transporting a pair of plaster monkeys.
-When they arrive, Deedee has been killed as well.
-Ned brings Deedee back to life, but she dies again before telling them who killed her.
-Ned, Emerson and Chuck realize that if the plaster monkeys were in Chuck's possession on the cruise ship, then they would have been sent to her next of kin—Aunt Vivian and Aunt Lily.
+Chuck is happy, and approaches Ned and Emerson with a plan to solve her own murder and collect the reward.
+They travel to a travel agent where the manager had offered Chuck a free cruise if she transported a pair of plaster monkeys, though they find Deedee dead on arrival.
+Despite bringing her back to life, Deedee dies before identifying her killer.
+The three realize that if Chuck died on the cruise, the monkeys would have been inherited by her aunts, putting them in danger.

-They go to Vivian and Lily's house, to find the monkeys before the killer does.
-Ned and Emerson talk to Chuck's aunts, ex-synchronized swimmers with matching social phobias.
-Chuck has to stay out of sight—but she's determined to help, and she climbs up the back wall to her bedroom.
-Lily goes upstairs to collect the monkeys for Ned, and is attacked by the killer.
-Ned is also attacked, and Chuck rescues him.
-Lily survives her attack, and shoots the killer dead.

-Ned and Chuck discover that the plaster monkeys were actually made of gold.
-Lily and Vivian collect the reward for catching Chuck's killer, and decide to leave the house for the first time in years.
-Ned, Chuck and Emerson agree to work together—but despite their yearnings, Ned and Chuck can never touch again.
+The three arrive, and Ned and Emerson talk to Chuck's aunts, while Chuck stays out of sight and climbs into her bedroom.
+As Lily goes upstairs to collect the monkeys for Ned, she is attacked as is Ned.
+Chuck rescues him, and Lily shoots her assailant.
+Discovering the monkeys were made of gold, Lily and Vivian collect the reward for catching Chuck's killer and leave the house for the first time in years.
+Ned, Chuck, and Emerson agree to work together.